 Then I made up a glaze.
 I mixed olive oil, the juice of 1 lime, honey, soy sauce, a big handful of chopped cilantro, a clove of garlic, ginger and 1 jalapeno pepper.
 Remember to taste the pepper and judge how much you need by how hot it is and your heat tolerance!
 And don’t touch your eye!
 You can add salt and pepper to taste, but the tuna is already seasoned so you don’t need much.

-I heated the cast iron pan on medium-high and drizzled a bit of extra virgin olive oil.
-When the pan was hot I seared the tuna for only about 1 minute, then turned it over.
+Heat the cast iron pan to medium-high and drizzle a bit of extra virgin olive oil.
+When the pan is hot, sear the tuna for only about 1 minute, then turn and sear the other side.

 Nice crust huh?
 That’s why it’s important to pat it dry!
 And make sure the pan is hot when you add the tuna or you won’t get that outer crust with a rare centre.

-After about a minute on the second side, I poured the glaze over the tuna.
-Once the glaze started to caramelize, I removed the pan from the heat and spooned the glaze over top a few times.
+After about a minute on the second side, pour the glaze over the tuna.
+Once the glaze starts to caramelize, remove the pan from the heat and spoon the glaze over top a few times.

 If you aren’t comfortable with rare tuna, you can cook it longer.
 But trust me, this way is best!

 If you love rare tuna, Salad Nicoise will be right up your alley!

 See above, we ate it right out of the pan!
 We didn’t even wait to put it on a plate!

 Seared Tuna with Cilantro Lime Glaze

 - 1 lime, juiced